pellierd/pddl4j/README.md

 Type at the root of the PDDL4J distribution:
 > ./gradlew build

+if you want to build the project with findbug:
+> ./gradlew build -Pfindbug

 The jar "pddl4j-VERSION.jar" is available in the build/libs directory.

 ####3.3 How to use binary distribution ?